ankamahjohnson/digital-business-card/README.md

 https://ankamahjohnson.github.io/Digital-business-card/

 ## Features
-- Modern single-page business card design.
+- Clean business card layout on a bold green background
-- Fully responsive layout (works on mobile & desktop).
+- Rounded profile image container at the top of the card
-- Beautiful visual hierarchy with prominent profile image and clear contact information.
+- Full name, job title and company name displayed prominently
-- Well-organized sections: Personal info, Contact details, and Social Media links.
+- Contact details section with email and telephone number
-- Profile image with rounded corners.
+- Clickable portfolio link for direct access to work
-- Hover-friendly and interactive social links (Twitter, Instagram, GitHub).
+- Horizontal dividers for clean visual separation between sections
-- Horizontal dividers for clean visual separation between sections.
+- "Connect with me" section with Twitter, Instagram and GitHub links
-- Pure HTML5 and CSS3 — no frameworks or external libraries used.
+- Fully responsive and centered card layout

 ## Tech Stack